 If your personal situation changes during your studies, we will work with you to make the necessary adjustments to your course load.
 University of Essex Online courses are different to traditional degree courses, enabling us to approach our courses with more flexibility.

 There are no exams to sit.
 All assessments are based on discussion contributions, written assignments and work-based learning projects.
 Every piece of work that you submit is uploaded via our virtual online platform and your tutor has direct access to assess it.

-Part-time undergraduate and postgraduate students living in England, Wales or the EU can apply for a tuition fee loan towards the cost of their studies.
+Part-time undergraduate and postgraduate students living in England or Wales can apply for a tuition fee loan towards the cost of their studies.
 Not sure whether you’re eligible?
 Our Admissions team are always happy to help you with any questions you have.
 If you’re not eligible, or you decide to fund the course yourself, we offer a simple monthly payment plan, enabling you to spread the cost of your tuition over the duration of your studies.
 You can learn more here.

 Various courses offer scholarships and discounts.
 You can learn more here.